-Here are some explainations for some common features seen throughout various screens within the DBmarlin user interface.
+Here are some explanations for some common features seen throughout various screens within the DBmarlin user interface.

 The breadcrumbs allows you to navigate back to the previous screens as you drill down.
 You can also use the 'Back button' on your browser.

-The date selector allow you to choose either relative or absolute dates and times.
+The date selector allows you to choose either relative or absolute dates and times.
 Once selected the same time range is maintained as you navigate from one screen to the next.

 The copy link button allows you to copy a deep link URL to the current screen and time selection so that it can be shared with others.
 For example you could email, instant message or attach the URL in a support ticket and others clicking on the link will get to exactly the same view as you.